Kaastrup4/hello-world/README.md

 # hello-world
-This is my first repository.
+This is my first repository. - I want to kill myself
 I am looking forward to learning more.